-The Fairfield Soil and Water Conservation District (SWCD) will offer up to two $500 college scholarships per year.
+The Fairfield Soil and Water Conservation District (SWCD) will offer up to three $1,000 college scholarships per year.

 Applicants must be graduating from high school and be residents of Fairfield County.
 Home-schooled students are eligible as well.
 At the time of application, applicants must have achieved at least a 3.0 grade point average on a 4.0 scale (or equivalent).